Casper Mountain, Wyoming FM/TV

 On a surprisingly very warm November 1st, 2010, your editor was job hunting in Casper (my old stomping grounds and the official birthplace of RTLI), Wyoming, and here is Casper Mountain, in all its broadcasting glory.

 The area in the picture above is known as "Tower Hill" and boasts a vast majority of the FM/TV signals that Casper enjoys.
 As you can see from the photo above, there are several towers used.
 We will start from left to right.
-At left, is a newer tower that carries KWYX 93.5 FM.
+At left, is a newer tower that should eventually carry KWYX 93.5 FM.
 It is owned by Cochise Broadcasting, and according to Wikipedia carries a country format.
-It was off air at the time I was up there and as of December 2011, is still off the air.
+It was off air at the time I was up there and as of December 2013, is still off the air.
+There are also two CPs for new stations on 97.7 (KCYA - Rolling Hills) and 98.5 (KGRK - Glenrock) form the same tower, which will likely never be built.
+I mean, it's Cochise for god sake, since when are their stations actually built?
+An FM translator is nearby on 91.7 carrying religious programming from KEAR-FM.

 Moving right in the picture above, we land on KCSP.
 KCSP is a religious broadcaster on 90.3, broadcasting as the parent station for a large number of translators in the state of Wyoming.
 It carries Pilgrim Radio and, as you can see from the picture at right, is owned by Western Inspirational Broadcasters; in other words...
 KNIS-FM from Carson City, NV where the network originates.
 KCSP's studios are (were) near the North Platte River, in downtown Casper.
-KTED 100.5 has a construction permit that may or may not already have moved to this tower.
-By the time you are reading this edit, it is likely that it has.
-For more on KTED, see the 3rd to last picture.
+KTED 100.5 had a construction permit that would have moved the station to this tower.
+It was never built.

 Beyond the local services/VHF communications towers right of KCSP is a tower full of radio and television stations.
 The door of the building on this tower (pictured left - click for larger picture) shows only KFNB but a closer look at this tower shows it carries FM stations as well.
 The tower contains all of the Mount Rushmore Broadcasting FM stations, including KASS 106.9 which has been classic rock since as far back as I can remember, and has always gone by "Kick 107."
-There is country KQLT 103.7 from the same tower and KHOC 102.5 (Adult contemporary) which was off air when I was up there (as of December 2011, a year after this article was first published the station, along with KMLD and sister KVOC were still off).
-KQLT has had a persistent break in its audio during music, for about a year and a half now, at least.
-It is annoying to hear, and I can't for the life of me understand why Mount Rushmore would allow it to sound so bad.
+There is country KQLT 103.7 from the same tower and KHOC 102.5 (Adult contemporary) which was off air when I was up there but along with its two other sister stations KMLD and KVOC came back on air in 2013.
+KQLT had a persistent break in its audio during music, that was fixed in 2013.
+It was annoying to hear, and I can't for the life of me understand why Mount Rushmore would've allow it to sound so bad.
 This is because the station receives all of its music off "the bird" and must have a problem with equipment studio-side.
 Why anyone would want to advertise on a station where the music cuts out every few seconds is beyond me.
 KQLT is a legacy station though, dating back before I ever moved to Casper.
 Prior to being purchased by Mt.
-Rushmore, I am assuming it was in much better shape then it is now (Dec 2011).
+Rushmore, I am assuming it was in much better shape then it is now.

 On a side note, I was surprised as to how many licensed stations in Casper were off air or experiencing technical difficulties when I was in town in November of 2010.
 You'll see more of this as we move on later.
 From the same tower as labeled in the picture above, three television stations make their way down the mountain to Casper.
 KFNB, the local FOX affiliate, broadcasts digitally on UHF-20.
 The final station is one of only two receivable analog stations still left in the Casper area, (the other being a TBN station -- K33GI), K26ES.
 K26ES, along with the previous stations listed have been on the air as far back as I can remember.
 K26ES is the analog equivilaent of KFNB's DT-2 subchannel, the CW network affiliate.
 It goes by KWYF/K26ES.